-Forecasting gives you the ability to run funnel simulations, and you can use our Funnelytics forecasting tool to do this!
+Forecasting gives you the ability to run funnel simulations, and learn whether your funnel will work!

 Firstly, we want to share with you some of the key benefits to forecasting, including: